A classic holiday and Christmas cookie, these homemade Hazelnut and Almond Crescents rolled in confectioners’ sugar just melt in your mouth.

 Hazelnut and Almond Crescents

-- 2-1/4 whole hazelnuts toasted and skins removed
+- 2.25 cups whole hazelnuts toasted and skins removed

 - 3 cups all-purpose flour

-In a food processor, process the sugar and salt until it looks powdery and finer, about 45 seconds.
+- In a food processor, process the sugar and salt until it looks powdery and fine, about 45 seconds.

-To shape dough into crescents, use a cookie scoop to measure equal amounts of dough for cookies (I use a number 50 scoop).
-Shape each ball into a crescent and arrange cookies 1 inch apart onto baking sheets lined with non stick mats.
+- To shape dough into crescents, use a cookie scoop to measure equal amounts of dough for cookies (I use a number 50 scoop).
+Shape each ball into a crescent and arrange cookies 1 inch apart onto baking sheets lined with non-stick mats or parchment paper.
 Refrigerate the cookies until they are ready to go in the oven.